Game Changing Open Basement Stair Ideas

 Basement Stair Ideas

-Before we decided to open our staircase to the basement, I searched Google looking for ideas for basement stairs that would work for our space.
+Before we started to open our staircase to the basement, I searched Google looking for ideas related to basement stairs.

 One of the first things Jim said to me when we were designing the new basement plan was,

-So we decided to make an open stairway to create an “open stair” feel.
+So we decided to make an open stairway to create an “open space” feel.

 By the way, if you are local to Massachusetts and want to finish your basement, Jim is the best contractor for the job!
 Just saying …. 🙂